faris-k/DimeNet-Periodic/README.md

 ### Issues
 On some systems, there may be incompatibilities between PyTorch Geometric and [Pymatgen](https://github.com/materialsproject/pymatgen) installed to the same environment.
 At least, this was the case with my testing system.
 To get around this, create two separate environments:
 * A data parsing environment with Pymatgen installed to run `data_parsing.py`.
-See `parse_requirements.txt` and `cif-parsing.yml`.
+See `parse_requirements.txt` and `cif-parsing.yml` for dependencies.
 * An experimentation environment with PyTorch Geometric installed to run `train.py` and any other files.
-See `train_requirements.txt` and `dimenet4.yml`.
+See `train_requirements.txt` and `dimenet4.yml` for dependencies.